Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 A. Typical forms:

-· Uncomplicated: damage to only the salivary glands, one or more;
+· uncomplicated: damage to only the salivary glands, one or more;

-· Complicated: damage to the salivary glands and other organs (meningitis, meningoencephalitis, pancreatitis, orchitis, mastitis, myocarditis, arthritis, nephritis).
+· complicated: damage to the salivary glands and other organs (meningitis, meningoencephalitis, pancreatitis, orchitis, mastitis, myocarditis, arthritis, nephritis).

 By severity:

-· light;
+· easy;

 · average;